'It was insane:' Boise fisherman catches massive sturgeon in Parkcenter Pond

 "I sat out on that dock for about an hour and thirty minutes before I felt a pull," he said.

-The sturgeon on his line was at least six feet long and roughly sixty pounds, Peterson estimates.
+The sturgeon on his line was at least six feet long and roughly 60 pounds, Peterson estimates.
 For an hour, he fought to draw it closer to the shore.

 "It took me all around the lake," he said.
 "It spooled me out, I brought it in, it spooled me out, I brought it in."